 Professor A. Simon Carney

-Professor Carney believes in conservative management ahead of surgery and in formulating a unique treatment plan for every patient based on both the disease itself and individual wishes & circumstances.
+Prof Carney believes in conservative management ahead of surgery and in formulating unique treatment plans for every patient based on both the disease itself and individual wishes & circumstances.

 His recreational interests include sailing, cycling and photography.
 He is married with three children.